Introduction to Food Photography for Restaurants

 Partial transcription of the video

-“Shooting the Appetizer In this lesson, we'll start with some actual food.
-We shot the cocktails, and now let's move to the appetizer.
-I'll leave the light in the same spot because though this won't fade super quick, it’s easiest to keep it where we left and if I need any adjustments, I can go from there.
-I brought in a glass of wine because it will go great with an appetizer.
-As the cocktails might fade a bit quicker, we bring them for star shot with all the dishes in a full spread.
-It might be nice to take some solo shots of the appetizer, which is a delicious-looking burrata, and if we ne...”
+“So in this lesson, we're going to start with some actual food.
+We've photographed the cocktails and now it's time to move on to our appetizer.
+I'm just going to leave the light in the same spot just because even though I think this won't fade super quick, we're just easiest just to keep it where we left off.
+And if I need to make any adjustments, I can go from there.
+So I brought in a glass of wine because I think it'll go great with the sort of appetizer.
+Sometimes because the cocktails might fade a little bit quicker, we kind of bring them in for a more like a star shot with all of the di...”

 This transcript is automatically generated, so it may contain mistakes.